MarcoWorms/learn.js/README.md

 We've seen about "require" but modules are quite complex in JS since we have both browser and server environments so support, it's good to learn the different ways people use to export code depending on their target platform and available tools.
 The most common ones today are CommonJS (require/module.exports) and ES Modules (import/export).

 * [Eloquent JavaScript](https://eloquentjavascript.net/)
-This book will guide you much more in depth about most of the tools presented on this guide
+This book will guide you much more in depth about most of the tools presented on this guide.

 * [Javascript: The Definitive Guide](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016/)
-This book is a huge guide that includes reference material on both Javascript and Browser-specific javascript
+This book is a huge guide that includes reference material on both Javascript and Browser-specific javascript.

 * [Javascript: The Good Parts](https://www.oreilly.com/library/view/javascript-the-good/9780596517748/)
-Although this book is 80% about bad parts, when it does get to the good parts it helps you understand some of the direction that this guide took
+Although this book is 80% about bad parts, when it does get to the good parts it helps you understand some of the direction that this guide took.

 * [The Modern JavaScript Tutorial](https://javascript.info/)
 I have not personally used this one in the past but it does look pretty neat!